The Best Electric Pick-up Trucks in Canada for 2025

 Ford F-150 Lightning

-Available with a 98 kWh standard battery pack with a driving range of 370 kilometres and power output of 452 horsepower, or a 131 kWh extended range battery pack that can go 515 km with output of 580 hp, the F-150 Lightning is powered by a pair of electric motors that create all-wheel drive.
-At a 150kW DC fast charger, the standard pack can recharge from 15 to 80% in roughly 36 minutes, while the extended-range pack can go from 15 to 80% in 41 minutes at a level 3 charging station.
+The F-150 Lightning full-size truck was the first electric truck to be announced by a mainstream automaker.
+It’s available with a 98 kWh standard battery pack with a driving range of 386 kilometres from a full charge and power output of 452 horsepower, or a 131 kWh extended range battery pack that can go up to 515 km with output of 580 hp.
+The F-150 Lightning is powered by a pair of electric motors that create all-wheel drive (AWD).
+At a 150 kW DC fast charger, the standard pack can recharge from 15 to 80% in roughly 36 minutes, while the extended-range pack can go from 15 to 80% in 41 minutes at a level 3 fast charging station.

 With peak torque of 775 pound-feet, the electric F-150 offers more pulling power than any F-150 that came before it.
-Maximum towing capacity in the extended-range Lightning is 10,000 lbs—though early tests suggest towing is likely to be a serious drain on range—while payload peaks at 2,235 pounds.
+Maximum towing capacity in the extended-range Lightning is 4,500 kilograms (10,000 pounds) — though testing suggest towing is a serious drain on range — while payload peaks at 1,000 kilograms (2,235 pounds).
 There is an available feature called Onboard Scales, which uses sensors to estimate payload and calculate how it will affect the truck’s range.

-On the extended-range Lightning, the Pro Power Onboard feature is available, which adds household outlets at various points around the vehicle to provide electricity for external devices such as tools or small appliances.
+On the extended-range Lightning, the upgraded Pro Power Onboard feature is available, which adds household outlets at various points around the vehicle to provide electricity for external devices such as tools or small appliances.
 The Home Integration System can also let the truck power a full home during extended power outages.
+A 12-inch touchscreen infotainment system with Apple CarPlay and Android Auto connectivity is standard, as is the Ford Copilot 360 suite of driver assistance technologies.

 Rivian R1T

-When it began delivering R1T electric pick-ups to U.S. customers in 2022, EV startup Rivian beat legacy automakers to the punch.
-Deliveries to Canadian customers followed later in 2022 and remain nearly exclusive to British Columbia.
+When R1T electric pick-ups began for U.S. customers back in 2022, EV startup Rivian beat legacy automakers to the punch.
+Deliveries to Canadian customers followed later that same year.

-Rivian has included some interesting storage solutions.
-A gear tunnel runs between the cab and the box, and it integrates an extra power point in an otherwise-untapped location for stowing gear.
+Rivian has integrated some interesting storage solutions.
+A gear tunnel runs between the cab and the box, and it includes an extra power point in an otherwise-untapped location for stowing gear.
 Plus, the door can even be used as a seat.
-There are 311 litres of storage in the frunk under the hood, along with a 12-volt outlet, and there’s another 405 litres of space tucked away below the 827-litre bed.
-The R1T’s promised max towing capacity is 11,000 pounds.
-In Canada, pricing starts at $109,000, not including delivery charges or other fees, which Rivian says vary based on your location.
+There are 311 litres of storage in the frunk under the hood along with a 12-volt outlet, and there’s another 405 litres of space tucked away below the 827-litre bed.
+The R1T’s promised max towing capacity is 4,990 kg (11,000 lbs).
+In Canada, pricing starts at $101,900, not including delivery charges or other fees, which vary based on your location.

 Chevrolet Silverado EV